zalando/zalenium/docs/_posts/2000-01-06-docker-swarm.md

 control which browser containers will be removed when decreasing replicas.
 It can and will happen that docker will remove a browser container with a running test to fulfill number of replicas.

+### Known Errors

+Executed tests run into following forwarding errors:
+- `was terminated due to FORWARDING_TO_NODE_FAILED`
+- `cannot forward the request unexpected end of stream on Connection` The docker swarm seems to be overloaded.
+Try to reduce `--maxDockerSeleniumContainers` to unload your docker swarm system.
+A good value is the number of all cpu cores available in the docker swarm.